gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Analysis

-This scenario simulated a brute force attack by generating repeated SSH login attempts against the Ubuntu system.
-The behavior was characterized by multiple failed authentication attempts within a short period, which is a common method attackers use to gain unauthorized access.
+This scenario simulated brute force behavior by initiating repeated SSH login attempts from the Windows VM to the Ubuntu system.
+It was designed to trigger the custom Snort brute force detection rule, which generates an alert when multiple connection attempts from the same source IP occur within a defined time window.
+Specifically, the rule was configured with a threshold of 2 attempts within 60 seconds.

-The Snort brute force detection rule successfully identified this pattern by tracking repeated connection attempts from the same source IP to port 22.
-Because the threshold condition was met (multiple attempts within a defined time window), Snort generated alerts indicating potential brute force activity.
+Because the threshold condition was met, Snort generated alerts indicating potential brute force activity.
 The presence of both brute force and SYN alerts demonstrates how different detection rules can overlap, providing additional context during analysis.

 # Snort Operational Modes Analysis

 ## Mode 1: Console Alert Mode

-As stated earlier, to start the lab, `sudo snort -A console -q -c /etc/snort/snort.conf -i enp2s0` was ran in the Snort terminal to initiate Console Alert Mode.
+As stated earlier, to start the lab, `sudo snort -i enp2s0 -A console -q -c /etc/snort/snort.conf` was ran in the Snort terminal to initiate Console Alert Mode.

 ### Screenshot(s)